pran-7-5/eco_style/README.md

 Gladiator.
 Good will hunting.
 Hacksaw ridge.
-Ironman 1 - we can't use reactor for propulsion, can be done in space but not on earth.
+Ironman 1 - we can't use reactors for propulsion, it can be done in space but not on earth.
 Interstellar.
 Jack reacher.
 Jerry Maguire.